paquettg/leaguewrap/README.md

 Install
 -------

 This package can be found on [packagist](https://packagist.org/packages/paquettg/leaguewrap) and is best loaded using [composer](http://getcomposer.org/).
-We support php 5.4, 5.5, 5.6 and hhvm.
+We support php 5.4, 5.5 and 5.6.

 Simple Example
 --------------